In this article

 If you need money quickly, short-term loans make this process very simple – often lenders will only need a few basic details and will be able to transfer the money to you quickly and directly.
 This tends to attract people who urgently need a bit of money to see them through to the end of the month to cover rent or bills or make other priority payments.

 Even though short-term loans lend you money quickly, they tend to ask for it back quickly too.
-This tight payment deadline, alongside the high rates of interest and other charges, means this can be an expensive and risky way to borrow money.
+This tight payment deadline, alongside theand other charges, means this can be an expensive and risky way to borrow money.

-Lenders typically charge extremely high rates of interest for short term loans - far higher than anything you’d get with a credit card or longer term loan (such as a personal loan).
+Lenders typically charge extremely high rates of interest for short term loans - far higher than anything you’d get with a credit card or longer term loan (such as a).